manjila002/api_test_assignment02/README.md

 # Project Name: DMoney API Testing

 ## Project Description:
 This is a basic API testing project.
-Here in this projec -
+Here in this project -
 - Created 2 customers and 1 agent using API
 - Activated all users using Admin API
 - Deposited 5000 TK from the system account to the agent account